Extended DBI and its generalizations from graded soft theorems: Introduction

 Remarkably, this progress is not limited to the case of well-behaved renormalizable theories.
 Many of the above new methods are applicable also to the power-counting non-renormalizable low-energy effective ones.
 This usually happens provided they posses some special properties, namely particular symmetries, which are strong enough to define the theory uniquely.
 Such symmetries are in close relation to the properties of the scattering amplitudes.
 Typically they are responsible for some sort of soft theorems and in many cases just these soft theorems can be used to define the theory \cite{Kampf:2012fn,Kampf:2013vha,Cheung:2015ota,Cheung:2016drk,Cheung:2018oki,Kampf:2020tne,Elvang:2018dco,Padilla:2016mno}.
 This applies e.g. to the case of exceptional scalar field theories (the nonlinear sigma model (NLSM), the DBI scalar, the Special Galileon), vector theories (Born-Infeld electrodynamics) or scalar-vector theories (the Special scalar-vector Galileon \cite{Kampf:2021bet}), all of which can be uniquely reconstructed from the corresponding soft limits \cite{Cheung:2016drk}.

 Some of these theories were discovered first just by constructing their tree-level amplitudes and only then identified with a particular Lagrangian.
 And even when the Lagrangian was known, the symmetry responsible for the soft behavior of the amplitudes was far from being manifest.
 In this paper we discuss in more detail one of these cases, namely the theory proposed by Cachazo et al. \cite{Cachazo:2014xea} which is referred to as \emph{extended Dirac-Born-Infeld theory}.
+The CHY representation of this theory was also mentioned in \cite{Low:2020ubn}, where the double copy structure was established, and in \cite{Rodina:2021isd}, where the soft behavior was discussed.

-Originally, the amplitudes of this theory were constructed using a particular procedure of squeezing and dimensional reduction applied to the CHY representation of the General relativity amplitudes and subsequently, its Lagrangian was conjectured in a closed form.
+Originally, the amplitudes of the extended Dirac-Born-Infeld theory were constructed using a particular procedure of squeezing and dimensional reduction applied to the CHY representation of the General relativity amplitudes and subsequently, its Lagrangian was conjectured in a closed form.
 The latter has been recognized as a theory interpolating between NLSM and DBI theory.
 In this context, a natural question arises, whether this Lagrangian is unique, what are the symmetries and what is their geometrical origin, and which properties of the amplitudes are the key ones for the possible amplitude bootstrap.
 Note also that this theory differs from the above mentioned exceptional theories: its amplitudes are not homogeneous functions of the momenta, while almost all the theories discussed in the context of amplitude methods were limited to cases with unmixed powercounting\footnote{See however \cite{Padilla:2016mno}, where the DBI Galileon was studied as an example of application of amplitude methods to theories with mixed powercounting.}.
 Also, it was so far not completely clear how to study soft limits of amplitudes without unique powercounting.
 Note that the two ``boundary theories'' of the extended DBI theory, namely NLSM and DBI, have different soft behavior and their on shell reconstruction is based on different soft theorems.
 This indicates that provided the extended DBI theory is in some sense uniquely reconstructible from its soft limits, some generalization of the usual soft bootstrap is needed.
 In this paper we address all these issues in detail.